Blockstream/green_android/README.md

 This would build both MAINNET and TESTNET builds

-For TESTNET only run `./gradlew assembleTestnetDebug`
+For TESTNET only run `./gradlew assembleBtctestnetDebug`

 ### Acknowledgements